 PILI Interns and Fellows at ILAO have the opportunity to learn about civil legal aid and to explore legal issues most affecting lower-income people and families while also making an impact on the lives of thousands of people in need.
 Interns and Fellows receive training on writing for a pro se audience and exposure to tech tools that serve as a scalable alternative for delivering legal help to people who cannot find or afford an attorney.
 Interns and Fellows assist in the development and maintenance of ILAO’s empowerment tools including guides, how-tos, legal forms, videos, timelines, and more.

-- Drafting, researching and editing legal education materials and legal forms with instructions for the public;
+- Drafting, researching and editing legal education materials and legal forms with instructions for the public,

-- Developing an independent project in their area of interest;
+- Developing an independent project in their area of interest,

-- Creating web-based document assembly modules; and
+- Assisting with document assembly form interviews, and

-- Excellent research and writing skills;
+- Excellent research and writing skills,

-- Superior organizational skills and attention to detail;
+- Superior organizational skills and attention to detail,

-- Ability to manage projects and meet deadlines;
+- Ability to manage projects and meet deadlines,

-- Outstanding communication and interpersonal skills;
+- Outstanding communication and interpersonal skills,

-- Enthusiasm for the use of technology in the delivery of legal service;
+- Enthusiasm for the use of technology in the delivery of legal service,

-- Works well on a team and willing to pitch in however needed to accomplish the goals of the organization;
+- Works well on a team and willing to pitch in however needed to accomplish the goals of the organization,

 - Demonstrated commitment to Illinois Legal Aid Online’s mission and goals.

-This agency is approved to host a Law Student Intern during the summer of 2017.
+This agency is approved to host a Law Student Intern during the summer.
 They are also approved to host Graduate Fellows.